haskell-text/text-display/DESIGN.md

 ## Usage restrictions

-### "🚫 You should not derive Display for function types!"
+### "🚫 You should not try to display function types!"

 Sometimes, when using the library, you may encounter this message:

 ```
-• 🚫 You should not derive Display for function types!
+• 🚫 You should not try to display function types!
   💡 Write a 'newtype' wrapper that represents your domain more accurately.
      If you are not consciously trying to use `display` on a function,
      make sure that you are not missing an argument somewhere.